-- This warranty does not apply to the engine or components parts thereof.
-Please refer to the applicable manufacturer's warranty on these items. - Transportation charges for the movement of any power equipment unit or attachment are the responsibility of the purchaser.
+- This warranty does not apply to the engine, other than EHP manufactured transaxle/transmission components, battery (except as noted below) or components parts thereof.
+Please refer to the applicable manufacturer's warranty on these items. - 2.
+Transportation charges for the movement of any power equipment unit or attachment are the responsibility of the purchaser.
 Transportation charges for any parts submitted for replacement under this warranty must be paid by the purchaser unless such return is requested by Electrolux Home Products. - The Warranty period for any products used for rental or commercial purposes is limited to 90 days from the date of original purchase. - 4.
 This Warranty applies only to products which have been properly assembled, adjusted, operated, and maintained in accordance with the instructions furnished.
 This Warranty does not apply to any product which has been subjected to alteration, misuse, abuse, improper assembly or installation, delivery damage, or to normal wear of the product. - Exclusions: Excluded from this Warranty are belts, tines, tine adapters, normal wear, normal adjustments, standard hardware and normal maintenance. - In the event you have a claim under this Warranty, you must return the product to an authorized service dealer.